 i.
 I will punish their transgression with the rod: “Not with the sword, not with death and destruction; but still with a smarting, tingling, painful rod.”
 (Spurgeon)

 b.
 Nevertheless My lovingkindness I will not utterly take from him: As described in the Davidic covenant, Yahweh would never completely take His hesed, His covenant love, from the house of David (2 Samuel 7:14-16).
 Yahweh would remain faithful to His covenant and His word.

 i.
 I have sworn by My holiness: “God here pledges the crown of his kingdom, the excellent beauty of his person, the essence of his nature.
 He does as good as say that if he ceases to be true to his covenant he will have forfeited his holy character.
 What more can he say?
 In what stronger language can he express his unalterable adherence to the truth of his promise?”
 (Spurgeon)

 c.
-His throne as the sun before Me; it shall be established forever like the moon: God’s promises to David regarding his royal house and the reigning Messiah to come from that house were sure like the sun and the moon, the faithful witness in the sky.
+His throne as the sun before Me; it shall be established forever like the moon: God’s promises to David regarding his royal house and the reigning Messiah to come from that house were constant, like the sun and the moon, the faithful witness in the sky.

 i.
 His throne as the sun before Me: “Splendid and glorious!
 Dispensing light, heat, life, and salvation to all mankind.”
 (Clarke)

 1. (38-45) The feeling that God had forsaken His covenant promises to David.